 where $|{i,\pm}\rangle^{(a)}$ is the state of qubit $a$ after the measurement.
 This state corresponds to the eigenvector with eigenvalue $\pm 1$, depending on the measurement outcome, for the corresponding Pauli basis $i=x,y,z$.
 The resulting graph state $G'$ is given by

 and for $X$,

 where, $E(A, B)=\{\{a,b\}\in E: a\in A, b\in B, a\neq b\}$, and $E\Delta F=(E\cup F)-(E\cap F)$.
 Essentially the resulting graph after a $Z$ measurement is the deletion of all edges incident to the vertex $a$.
-For the $Y$ measurement, the neighbourhood of $a$ is inverted and then all edges incident to $a$ are deleted.
+For the $Y$ measurement, the neighborhood of $a$ is inverted and then all edges incident to $a$ are deleted.
 Finally, for the $X$ measurement, the local unitary depends on the choice of $b_0$.
 However, the resulting graph states arising from different choices of $b_0$ and $b'_0$ will be equivalent up to the local unitary $U_{b'_0}^{\tau}U_{b_0}^{\tau}$.
-Moreover, the resulting graph is the result of first inverting the neighbourhood of $b_0$ and then the same for $a$, followed by deleting the edges incident on $a$, and lastly inverting the neighbourhood of $b_0$.
-The rules for the $X$ and $Y$ measurement rules can also be expressed as follows
+Moreover, the resulting graph is the result of first inverting the neighborhood of $b_0$ and then the same for $a$, followed by deleting the edges incident on $a$, and finally inverting the neighborhood of $b_0$.
+The rules for the $X$ and $Y$ measurement rules can also be expressed as

-The resulting graph state after a Pauli measurement is up to a certain unitary that depends on the outcome of the measurement, defined in Eq.~\eqref{eq:correction:z}, Eq.~\eqref{eq:correction:y} and Eq.~\eqref{eq:correction:x}.
-For a sequence of local Pauli measurements, the local unitaries have to be taken into account, if one of the qubits to be measured qubit is affected by the unitary.
-For convenience, let us define the manipulation operator for a local Pauli measurement on $a$
+The resulting graph state after a Pauli measurement is up to a certain unitary that depends on the outcome of the measurement, defined in Eqs.~\eqref{eq:correction:z}-\eqref{eq:correction:x}.
+For a sequence of local Pauli measurements, the local unitaries have to be taken into account if one of the qubits to be measured is affected by the unitary.
+For convenience, let us define the manipulation operator for a local Pauli measurement on $a$,